santiagosayshey/DigiBrain/content/AI Prompt.md

 	  - USE A COMBINATION OF SHORT PARAGRAPHS, DOTPOINTS, TABLES and IMAGES.
   - Do not make judgments about the correctness or lack thereof regarding the ideas discussed.
   - Focus on providing clear, concise, and informative content without introducing any bias or subjective opinions.
   - It is vital that these notes are objective.
+	  - You are describing what a thing does, not how well it does it.
+X does y.
+Not X is crucial to implementing Y. do you see how it introduces unneeded verbosity and bias?
-They do NOT make judgements about the correctness or lack of about the ideas they talk about.
+	  - They do NOT make judgements about the correctness or lack of about the ideas they talk about.
 Here are some examples of what I DONT WANT:

 ```
 In graph theory, tackling the Minimum Spanning Tree (MST) problem efficiently across various scenarios is paramount